THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Fortunately, compared to the tropics, NZ is drier and cooler.
 We will have a friend air Starry Horizons out every so often while she’s on the hard, plus the marina will keep an eye on her.
 We will be back to check on her in 5 weeks.

 You’ll notice in the pictures that our minikeels have turned white.
 That is not supposed to happen.
-When we hauled out in Nanny Cay, we were not power washed, and the hull was cleaned and new bottom paint applied on top of the old stuff.
-We believe that the keels were not properly prepped (maybe not sanded?) before the primer and bottom paint were applied at the factory.
-Anyway, we plan on a bottom job here in NZ, so that’s not too big of a concern.
+When we hauled out in Nanny Cay, we did not power washed Starry Horizons.
+We had the hull cleaned and new bottom paint applied on top of the old stuff.
+We believe that the factory did not properly prep (maybe they didn’t sand?) before they applied primer and bottom paint.
+Anyway, we plan on a DIY bottom job here in NZ, so that’s not too big of a concern.